willy-hidalgo/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10766.19
 ```

-There's no significant diferent between mean and median values.
+There's no significant diferences between mean and median values for the two sets of data.

 ##Are there differences in activity patterns between weekdays and weekends?